 A stream buffer variance will be considered on a case by case basis through the Hall County Engineering Department.

-5. Who picks up debris/dead animals out of the right-of-way?
+6. Who picks up dead animals from the roadway?

 Hall County Solid Waste will pick up dead animals on a county maintained road and they can be contacted at (770) 531-6851.

 7. What are the hours of the compactor sites/landfill?

 Please visit the Solid Waste webpage for details.

 8. Can I take yard debris to the compactor/landfill?